LSS-USP/kiskadee-ranking-data/README.md

 which we will label as false positive.
 If we accept strings with related flaws for a test case, where this related flaw may show up in the fix for that CWE, we will assign wrong labels to some warnings, hence, it is better to not include those warnings at all.
-`TODO: specify files used for the manual inspection`
+When in doubt, we would not consider a warning category for the test cases.

+The file used as a base for the manual inspections in this repository is `raw_cwe_versus_warning_msg.txt`.
+Note that although the `firehose_report_parser.py` file does output this raw list, the one in the repository was sorted and repeated entries were already removed.
+One can do that with `cat raw_cwe_versus_warning_msg.txt | sort -u`.
+TODO: SORT THE raw file automatically (in the make file?)

 Note that for the cpp cases, we can just check the bad|good string in the file names (not just ending in good.cpp or bad.cpp, since there may exist suffixes